-pumping, you had to understand the concept of "the law of the tee."
 What he was referring to is what happens in the common piping.
 The flow rate and the direction of the flow rate that occurs in the common pipe needs to be discussed.
 Because we have hydraulically isolated one circuit from the other, we can have different flow rates occurring in each circuit.
 These different flow rates will meet in the common piping.
 What occurs there can be very interesting.
-The flow in the primary piping can be greater than the flow in the secondary circuit; the flow rates can be equal and the secondary flow rate may be greater than the primary.
+The flow in the primary piping can be greater than the flow in the secondary circuit, the flow rates can be equal or the secondary flow rate may be greater than the primary.

 What is the significance of all this?
-Well, with different flow rates coming together in this "common pipe," mixing of water temperatures is going to occur.
+Well, with different flow rates coming together in this "common pipe", mixing of water temperatures is going to occur.
 And depending upon the flow rates of the primary circuit versus the secondary flow rate, you can mix down supply water temperatures that are going to the secondary circuit.
-You can elevate the return water's temperature going back to the primary main.
-The possibilities are endless and that is one of the reasons why a system designed with primary/secondary pumping can achieve what other more traditional systems cannot.
+Or you can elevate the return water's temperature going back to the primary main.
+The possibilities are endless-and that is one of the reasons why a system designed with primary/ secondary pumping can achieve what other more traditional systems cannot.

-Fast forward to today's modern hydronic heating systems: multiple boilers, multiple water temperatures, different types of heating terminal units in the same heating system (fan coils, baseboard, panel radiators and radiant heating).
-All of these applications can and do incorporate some form of primary/ secondary pumping.
-To keep up with these modern systems, a few manufacturers have introduced a modern primary/secondary arrangement called a "Low-loss Header."
+Fast forward to today's modern hydronic heating systems.
+These systems can have multiple boilers, multiple water temperatures, different types of heating terminal units in the same heating system (fan coils, baseboard, panel radiators and radiant heating).
+All of these applications can and do incorporate some form of primary/secondary pumping.
+To keep up with these modern systems, a few manufacturers have introduced a modern primary/secondary arrangement called a "Low loss Header".
 This new device simplifies the P/S piping circuit and also eliminates a few other necessary components.
-(See Figure 3)
+(See Figure 1 on page 12)